by Roger N. Clark

 Here is another way to look at the problem.
 Think of it this way: you have a full frame camera and after you take the image, you crop the image.
 You changed the field of view.
 You did not change the actual focal length.
 A crop sensor is just a smaller sensor--think of it as full frame pre-cropped so you don't have to crop in post processing.
 It does not change the lens attached in any way--the focal length is the same.
 The aperture is the same.
 The amount of light gathered within the frame is the same.
 The smaller sensor just means a smaller field of view.
 Why people think that changes sensitivity is surprising.

 The lens delivers the light.
 The pixel is just a bucket.
-Below in Figure 9 is a comparison of images made with a full frame and 1.6x crop cameras.
-If we believed the internet myth that larger sensors are more sensitive, one would expect a noise difference between full frame and crop cameras to be the square root of the pixel areas, or sqrt(2.59) = 1.6, which would make the crop camera image noticeably noisier.
-Clearly, that is not the case in Figure 9.
+Below in Figures 9a, and 9b are comparisons of images made with a full frame and 1.6x crop cameras.
+If we believed the internet myth that larger sensors are more sensitive, one would expect to see fainter stars in the image made with the larger sensor and a noise difference between full frame and crop cameras to be the square root of the pixel areas, or sqrt(2.59) = 1.6, which would make the crop camera image noticeably noisier.
+Clearly, that is not the case in Figure 9a.
 Web sites that show a differences between crop and full frame cameras are typically changing the lens aperture area between cameras, thus the amount of light collected.
+If we keep the camera with small pixels at its full resolution and enlarge the image from the camera with the larger pixels, as in Figure 9b, we do see that the small pixels are noisier per pixel, but there are more pixels in the same area as a pixel from the larger pixel camera, thus the camera with smaller pixels show finer noise, and more detail.
+And because the pixels are smaller, the stars are smaller, and there is less contribution of noise from sky glow and dark current, so the camera with smaller pixels shows substantially fainter stars.

 You can make great nightscapes and great astrophotos with both cropped sensors and full frame sensors.
 I have made nightscape and astrophoto images with both cropped and full frame cameras.
 My preferred astrophotography camera when I am doing many minutes of exposure is a camera with low dark current, regardless of sensor size.
 I pay less attention to sensor size in choosing a camera for a low light job, and pay more attention to sensor characteristics like low dark current and the lens that I will use.